cyclic-software/www/content/posts/aws-budget-alerts-based-on-cost.md

 ‍

-Of course it wouldn&#39;t be AWS without a few sharp edges.
+Of course it wouldn't be AWS without a few sharp edges.
 So here are the caveats:

-*   We are publishing the &quot;Launch Stack&quot; button templates on Github.
+*   We are publishing the "Launch Stack" button templates on Github.
 However Cloud Formation only accepts s3 urls for template bodies
 *   We are creating the S3 bucket to host the templates with Cloud Formation.
 However despite Requestor Pays being 7 years old there is no Cloud Formation support.
-Funny how Cfn requires S3 but then makes it hard to use Cfn to setup hosting of the templates ([github issue](https:&#x2F;&#x2F;github.com&#x2F;aws-cloudformation&#x2F;cloudformation-coverage-roadmap&#x2F;issues&#x2F;123))
+Funny how Cfn requires S3 but then makes it hard to use Cfn to setup hosting of the templates ([github issue](https://github.com/aws-cloudformation/cloudformation-coverage-roadmap/issues/123))
-*   SNS topic policies only allows named service principals eg: &#39;budgets.amazonaws.com&#39; for some reason &#39;\*&#39; is invalid.
+*   SNS topic policies only allows named service principals eg: 'budgets.amazonaws.com' for some reason '\*' is invalid.

 ‍

-All code can be found in this github repository ([cyclic-software&#x2F;budget-sns-alerts](https:&#x2F;&#x2F;github.com&#x2F;cyclic-software&#x2F;budget-sns-alerts))
+All code can be found in this github repository ([cyclic-software/budget-sns-alerts](https://github.com/cyclic-software/budget-sns-alerts))

 ‍